HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ## Visual Stability

 Visual stability is primarily measured by Cumulative Layout Shift (CLS) and remains a key indicator of how predictable and smooth pages feel to users.
-In 2025, CLS adoption and stability continue to trend positively on both desktop and mobile devices.
-This section focuses on recent years particularly 2023 through 2025 highlighting progress, device differences, and shifts over the last year.
+In 2025, CLS metric continues to trend positively on both desktop and mobile devices.
+This section focuses on highlighting progress, device differences, and shifts over the recent years.

 ### Cumulative Layout Shift (CLS)